datacenter/ignite-DEPRECATED/README.md

 	    vmpassword: password for the server
 	f.
 Run configure.sh (sh configure.sh)
 	g.
 Run ignite server (python manage.py runserver ip:port ) where IP is the address provided in ignite_ip and port is value provided in ignite_port.
-	h.
-To launch UI use http://<ipaddress>:<port>/ui/index.html
-	i.
-Use New User registration link in the UI to create a new user credential.
-Login to the page using this credential.

 Setup users as mentioned in step-6 below.